nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva15](./img/kuva15.png)

-`curl` was succesful on the localhost, from which we can conclude that the proxy works as intended.
+`curl` was successful on the localhost, from which we can conclude that the proxy works as intended.

 To add a visual effect on our demo, we updated the Vagrantfile to include port forwarding.
 By forwarding Host 8080 -> Guest Load Balancer 80, we are allowed to access the load balancer from a host browser at http://localhost:8080. `minion.vm.network "forwarded_port", guest: 80, host: 8080, auto_correct: true`.